Mathilde Bechdolf

 Teaching

 I teach courses in E-Business, market communication, and environmental economics at the University of Magdeburg.
-I have supervised 22 master's theses and 25 bachelor's theses.
-I am a two-time Teaching Award Winner at the Faculty of Economics and Management (2nd prize, winter 2024; 3rd prize, winter 2023).
+I have supervised 23 master's theses and 29 bachelor's theses.
+I am a four-time Teaching Award Winner at the Faculty of Economics and Management: 1st prize (Master, summer 2026), 1st prize (Bachelor, summer 2026), 2nd prize (Bachelor, winter 2024), and 3rd prize (Bachelor, winter 2023).

 Contact